-Thus, on the whole, the Internet of Things is the technology which enables everything to communicate by themselves over the internet through the devices without the use of computers.
-Here comes the most essential and prevalent term in IoT called ‘Smart’ which means Automation – the process of decreasing human intervention or involvement thereby increasing the machine intelligence to perform every tasks by itself, which could be done by IoT.
+Thus, on the whole, the Internet of Things is the technology that enables everything to communicate by themselves over the internet through devices without the use of computers.
+Here comes the most essential and prevalent term in IoT called ‘Smart’ which means Automation – the process of decreasing human intervention or involvement thereby increasing the machine intelligence to perform every task by itself, which could be done by IoT.

 Some communication devices in IoT:

 1. Sensors: Devices that convert physical parameters like temperature, motion, etc… into electrical signals.
 Smart sensors are the indispensable enablers of IoT.

 Imagine a scenario of automated monitoring of a farm such that it will just indicate the current situation of crops like “4 crops need water, Now I’m going to pour it” and then it will satisfy the crop’s need.

 This wonder is because of the IoT technology behind it,

 - The temperature sensor connected with the plant pot detects the low temperature.

 - Then it triggers the microprocessor platforms such as Raspberry-Pi, Arduino boards.

 - It receives the sensor signals through internet pathways such as Wi-Fi, Bluetooth.

 - Then it notifies the user and the motion sensor connected to the tap which turns on to pour it.